A Fairer Stockton-on-Tees

 These spaces will evolve over time to offer a wide range of services in the future, so check back for regular updates to the directory.

 If you or your organisation has a suitable heated venue that could open its doors this winter, the FSOT team wants to hear from you.
-You may be eligible for one-off funding between £50 and £500.
 Visit the Warm Spaces application page to complete the online form.

 The FSOT team is supporting several Council services and partner organisations that work with vulnerable individuals and families to provide free mobile data, calls and texts.